gphilipp/streaming-applications-gitops/README.md

 Note that in this hands-on exercise, for the sake of brevity, we're going to build and package the app manually instead of building a CI/CD pipeline.

 Fork the https://github.com/gphilipp/simple-streaming-app repository under your own username and clone it on your machine.

 In the `deploy/simple-streaming-app/values.yaml` file, replace `YOUR_GITHUB_USERNAME` with your own GitHub username.

-Log into the Github Container Registry with Docker:
+Next, log into the GitHub Container Registry with Docker:

 ```shell
 echo $GITHUB_TOKEN | docker login ghcr.io -u $GITHUB_USER --password-stdin